exercism/go/concepts/range-iteration/about.md

 // 2, 30
 ```

-## Iterate a map
+## Iterate over a map

-Iterating a map raises a new problem.
+Iterating over a map raises a new problem.
 The order is now random.

 ```go
 hash := map[int]int{0: 10, 1: 20, 2: 30}